SystemFw/blog/content/staging/programs-as-values-draft.md

 rewrite examples with flatMap

 appendix:
 show the console ADT, but do remark we will mostly ignore the structure.
-Maaaybe link the fiber talk
+Maaaybe link the fiber talk.
+I'm actually not sure I want to do this.
+I could do it in the IO articles instead, as an introduction to IO.
+I could do a small version: translate to IO, and then say "how does IO do it: we will talk about inthe appropriate article"

 <!-- ------- -->
 <!-- possible plan:  -->